peteroupc/peteroupc.github.io/randomfunc.md

 [**Sample Python code**](https://peteroupc.github.io/randomgen.zip) that implements many of the methods in this document is available.

-All the random number methods presented on this page&mdash;

-- assume the existence of an underlying RNG,
-- make no assumptions on the underlying RNG's implementation (e.g., whether that RNG is a deterministic RNG or some other kind), and
+All the random number methods presented on this page are ultimately based on an underlying RNG; however, the methods make no assumptions on that RNG's implementation (e.g., whether that RNG is a deterministic RNG or some other kind) or on that RNG's statistical quality or predictability.
-- make no assumptions on the statistical quality or predictability of the underlying RNG.

 **In general, this document does not cover:**
 - How to choose an underlying RNG for a particular application, including in terms of security, performance, and quality.
 I have written more on RNG recommendations in [**another document**](https://peteroupc.github.io/random.html).